 UML Class DiagramsThe role of UML Class Diagrams in the forward engineering of object-oriented software systems is to model the static design view of a system.
-When applied to the reverse engineering an existing system, this same view offers the possibility of improved understanding.
+When applied to the reverse engineering of an existing system, this same view offers the possibility of improved understanding and analysis.
 By mapping C++ and Java source code constructs to the underlying language-independent UML Class Diagram constructs, Imagix 4D is able to apply its comprehensive database to generate informative class diagrams.
 When combined with the ability to focus on specific areas of the software and to control the level of detail, these diagrams provide users a valuable tool for program comprehension and analysis.